Are you willing to break the rules to succeed? — Steve P. Young, App Masters

 What are you willing to do to make your app succeed?

 It turns out that the answer depends on your own moral code.
-“I’m not promoting these strategies,” says App Masters founder and CEO Steve P. Young.
+“I’m not promoting these strategies,” says Steve P. Young, founder and CEO of App Masters and owner of Indie App Santa.
 App Masters has had its finger on the trigger of app marketing since 2010, specializing in growth hacking app downloads.

 Even the top apps are still breaking the rules